The Blessed Virgin and Saint Anne, adapted from a photo by Paul Flores; used with permission.

 1. Recognizing Emotions

-You must learn not only that you have emotions but also how to recognize and name them.
+First, it will be important to learn not only that you have emotions but also how to recognize and name them.

 Some emotions are pleasant—such as feeling confident, soothed, peaceful, relaxed, joyful, etc. Some emotions are unpleasant—such as feeling unwanted, unnoticed, rejected, ugly, abandoned, misunderstood, powerless, stupid, etc.